 During the social network's heyday, multiple Myspace employees abused an internal company tool to spy on users, in some cases including ex-partners, Motherboard has learned.

-Named 'Overlord,' the tool allowed employees to see users' passwords and their messages, according to multiple former employees.
+Named 'Overlord,' the tool allowed employees to see users' passwords and their messages, two former employees said.
 While the tool was originally designed to help moderate the platform and allow MySpace to comply with law enforcement requests, multiple sources said the tool was used for illegitimate purposes by employees who accessed Myspace user data without authorization to do so.

 "It was basically an entire backdoor to the Myspace platform," one of the former employees said of Overlord.
 (Motherboard granted five former Myspace employees anonymity to discuss internal Myspace incidents.)